In this article, we will review Jack LaLanne juicers.

-The motor is the same as in JLSS model, so you can expect a quiet operation from this 3600 RPM induction motor.
+The motor is the same as in the JLSS model to expect a quiet operation from this 3600 RPM induction motor.
 It is powerful enough to juice everything.

-The feeding chute is large, so it can accommodate whole fruits.
+The feeding chute is large so that it can accommodate whole fruits.
 The customers report that they are satisfied with juicing results, even with leafy greens.

-In the standard package, you will find a complete juicer, instruction manual, a recipe book, and a cleaning brush.
-Juice pitcher is not included.
+You will find a complete juicer, instruction manual, a recipe book, and a cleaning brush in the standard package.
+The juice pitcher is omitted.

 - Easy to operate and clean.
-Large feed chute minimizes the need for cutting the fruits, and the plastic parts are dishwasher safe.
+A large feed chute minimizes the need for cutting the fruits, and the plastic parts are dishwasher safe.

 - Warranty.
-The motor is covered by the lifetime warranty for the original owner and the rest of the appliance 60 days.
+The lifetime warranty covers the motor for the original owner and the rest of the appliance for 60 days.
 You can extend that period by buying an additional worry-free period.